 - 1. The Air District notifies a facility when the facility's toxic emissions inventory and the resulting prioritization score require a new or updated facility-wide HRA. - 2.
-The facility notifies the Air District if the facility desires to use a contractor for this HRA and the facility meets the criteria discussed in Section 4.2.1. - The Air District notifies the facility if the Air District plans to use an authorized independent vendor for this HRA and follows the procedures necessary to initiate the vendor contract. - 4.
-The Air District authorizes use of a vendor or contractor to prepare an HRA for a Rule 11-18 applicability determination for a specific facility. - 5.
-The Air District provides the contractor/vendor with an Air District-approved toxic emission inventory for the facility. - The vendor/contractor submits a modeling protocol to the Air District prepared in accordance with BAAQMD Modeling Protocol and BAAQMD HRA Guidelines and notifies the Air District and the facility of any information needed to complete the HRA - The Air District reviews and approves the modeling protocol and provides any necessary data or authorizes collection and approval procedures for any outstanding data. - 8.
+The facility notifies the Air District if the facility desires to use a contractor for this HRA and the facility meets the criteria discussed in Section 4.2.1. - 3.
+The Air District notifies the facility if the Air District plans to use an authorized independent vendor for this HRA and follows the procedures necessary to initiate the vendor contract. - 4.
+The Air District authorizes use of a vendor or contractor to prepare an HRA for a Rule 11-18 applicability determination for a specific facility.

+- 5. The Air District provides the contractor/vendor with an Air District-approved toxic emission inventory for the facility. - 6.
+The vendor/contractor submits a modeling protocol to the Air District prepared in accordance with BAAQMD Modeling Protocol and BAAQMD HRA Guidelines and notifies the Air District and the facility of any information needed to complete the HRA - 7.
+The Air District reviews and approves the modeling protocol and provides any necessary data or authorizes collection and approval procedures for any outstanding data. - 8.
 The vendor/contractor conducts a preliminary HRA and provides a report of the preliminary HRA results that includes all information required by the Air District.
 Reporting requirements are contained in the modeling protocol.
-Additional HRA report requirements will be identified correspondence when necessary. - The Air District reviews and approves the preliminary HRA report submitted by the vendor/contractor. - 10.
-The Air District holds a 90-day review and comment process on the Preliminary HRA pursuant to Regulation 11-18-403. - 11.
+Additional HRA report requirements will be identified in correspondence when necessary. - 9.
+The Air District reviews and approves the preliminary HRA report submitted by the vendor/contractor. - 10.
+The Air District holds a 90-day review and comment process on the preliminary HRA pursuant to Regulation 11-18-403. - 11.
 The Air District submits an invoice to the facility for the HRA fees required pursuant to Regulation 3-342. - 12.
 The Air District and vendor/contractor respond to questions and prepare responses to comments. - 13.
-The vendor/contractor makes any necessary corrections or updates to the toxic inventory and the preliminary HRA and submits a draft of the final HRA report to the Air District. - 14.
-The Air District reviews and approves the draft HRA report submitted by the vendor/contractor. - 15.
-The Air District notifies the facility of the draft HRA results and publishes the draft HRA report and response to comments on its web site. - 16.
-Interested parties have an opportunity to request review of technical questions by an independent dispute resolution panel, as described below in Section 5. - 17.
-The vendor/contractor makes any necessary corrections or updates to the toxic inventory and draft HRA report and submits a final HRA report to the Air District. - 18.
-The Air District reviews and approves the final HRA report. - 19.
-The Air District notifies the facility in writing of these final HRA results and their obligations under Rule 11-18, such as submittal of a draft risk reduction plan and the due date.
+The vendor/contractor makes any necessary corrections or updates to the toxic inventory and the Preliminary HRA and submits a draft of the final HRA report to the Air District. - 14.
+The Air District reviews and approves the draft-final HRA report submitted by the vendor/contractor. - 15.
+The Air District notifies the facility of the draft-final HRA results. - 16.
+The Air District approves the final HRA report. - 17.
+The Air District publishes the final Air District-approved HRA on the web site and identifies the facility's Rule 11-18 requirements, if any.
+The Air District notifies the facility in writing of these final HRA results and their obligations under Rule 11-18, such as submittal of a draft risk reduction plan and the due date. - 18.
+The Air District frequently updates the web site to include posts of HRAs for comment and final HRA results that trigger risk reduction requirements.